na103/Dueottosei/README.md

 the [socket adapter for Gary](https://github.com/na103/Dueottosei/blob/main/img/GaryAdapter/socket.jpg) could solve some problems, in my tests it didn't help

 ## About Xilinx XC2018
-it is a first generation FPGA produced by Xilinx without a permanent internal memory, in practice it must be programmed, in this case is the Amiga, every time is started. you can read about this in detail in [this article](https://www.righto.com/2020/09/reverse-engineering-first-fpga-chip.html) made by Ken Shirrif a few years ago.
+it is a first generation FPGA produced by Xilinx without a permanent internal memory, in practice it must be programmed, in this case is the Amiga, every time is started. you can read about this in detail in [this article](https://www.righto.com/2020/09/reverse-engineering-first-fpga-chip.html) made by Ken Shirriff a few years ago.

 thanks to [this tool created](https://github.com/na103/xc2018) by Ken Shirriff and modified by me for xc2018 I was able to rebuild the lca files of the fpga configuration bit streams that I found inside some files on the floppy.